Necrolesian/morrowind-mod-list/list.md

 ### Ash Feast

 There's a spell called "Ash Feast" used by some Sixth House enemies.
 BTBGI changes the spell's effects and removes the autocalc flag.
 Beware the Sixth House changes the effects again and halves the magicka cost from 18 to 9, while keeping the autocalc flag.
-Alvazir's patch for the two mods restores the spell to the BTBGI version (which I think is best), but Merged Objects pulls in the lower magicka cost from Beware the Sixth House, which would mean the spell is only half as expensive as BTB intended.
+Sigourn's "Mort's Rebalance Series BTBGI Patch" restores the spell to the BTBGI version (which I think is best), but Merged Objects pulls in the lower magicka cost from Beware the Sixth House, which would mean the spell is only half as expensive as BTB intended.

 To fix this, delete the reference to this spell from Merged Objects in EE.